 Interpreting the High Level Metrics (Trust Flow and Citation Flow)

 Before examining Topical Flow metrics, it makes sense to first explain the difference between Citation Flow and Trust Flow.
 Citation Flow starts with a raw number for every URL we know, based on the number of referring domains to each URL.
 We then iterate the calculation.
 Majestic will not explain it fully, but if a page has two links out, some of the value passes through link A and some through link B. This is not exactly how it works, but explains the principle in a fairly simplistic manner.
 This ultimately results in a numerical score for every page on the Internet, which is then transformed into a metric between 0-100.
-This is not a flat line, because if it was, almost every page up to 99 would be pure spam.
+This is not a flat line, because if it were, almost every page up to 99 would be pure spam.
 One way to visualise this is with Lego:

 Image every 1X1 block of lego represents a site.
 Then imagine the pyramid above represents the entire universe of pages.
 The ones at the top have the highest Citation Flow (in the 90-100 range) and the ones on the bottom layer have a much lower Citation Flow (0-10 range).
 This diagram is for illustration purposes only, before someone points out that there are not enough layers… but here you have 4 pages at the top of pyramid and 32X32=1024 at the bottom of the pyramid!